 - Part 1: Entering the Data in the School Report Form - 1.
-The school report can be found on Forms Download of the Administrator Tab on www.archkckcs.org.
-To view the Administrator tab, log in using the user id and the password provided by the School Office. - 2.
+The school report can be found on Forms Download of the Administrator Tab on www.archkekes.org.
+To view the Administrator tab, log in using the password provided by the School Office. - 2.
 Access the Archdiocesan Office of Catholic Schools Annual School Report on the Forms Download menu of the Administrator tab. - 3.
-Begin the report by clicking the start button on the upper right hand corner of the screen. - 4.
-Begin entering the data and remember to click the save button to ensure the data is not lost as the site times a person out automatically after approximately 20 minutes of inactivity.
-The Save and Exit button may be used to save and sign out of the site and return to continue the report at a later time.
-After all the data has been entered, review the form and click submit. - Part 2: Completing the Teacher Roster - 1.
-Download the excel spreadsheet and save the spreadsheet to your computer as city\school\year (i.e. lawrence\stjohns\2016-17).
-Note: The spreadsheet from the previous year may be used.
-Click on the previous year's spreadsheet, change the year of the teacher roster to 2016-17, make any changes to the roster and then save it with name as city\school\year (i.e. lawrence\stjohns\2016-2017). - 2.
-Begin entering the data on the excel spreadsheet; once finished, click the upload button to submit it to the Archdiocesan School Office.
+Begin the report by clicking the "Archdiocesan Office of Catholic Schools Annual Report" link on the Forms Download menu. - 4.
+Begin entering the data, the Save and Continue button may be used to save and continue entering data at a later time.
+Clicking the Save and Continue button will allow for an email address to entered where a unique link will be sent that a user can use access and to continue the report at a later time.
+After all the data has been entered, review the form, upload the Comprehensive Staff Roster (Part 2 below) and click submit. - Part 2: Completing the Comprehensive Staff Roster - 1.
+Download the excel spreadsheet on Forms Download of the Administrator Tab and save the spreadsheet to your computer.
+Note: The spreadsheet from the previous year may be updated and used. - 2.
+Begin entering the data on the excel spreadsheet; once finished, the spreadsheet will need to be uploaded at the end of your school report form after entering all the school report data from Part 1 above.